CARTLANN RÉGIÚNDA

 Four main collections form the majority of the Archive's holdings.

 1. The Culturlann Archive Collection.
-This consists of recordings made and collected by Seamus McMathuna, Timire Cheoil C.C.E., covering a period from the late 1950s to the 1970s.
+This consists of recordings made by Seamus McMathuna, Timire Cheoil C.C.E., covering a period from the late 1950s to the 1970s.

 3. The McNamara Collection.
 Recording made by Martin McNamara from Scariff in the 1960s and 1970s.